All Episodes

 But then again, as long as the lipid part of the bacterial form, whatever it may be, is protected.

-We have seen plenty of descriptions of an oily substance, haven't we?
+Well certainly we have seen plenty of descriptions of oily, kind of an oily substance, haven't we?

 Can't we do a mass spectrometry from the ground on these very prismatic chemtrails and get an analysis even from ground level?